Beit Berl College: Faculty of the Arts

 HaMidrasha School of Art was established in 1946 and operated as a night school.
 The name was later changed to reflect its educational goals, i.e. training art teachers.
 Among the administrators were Arieh Elwell, Nahum Gutman, Moshe Avigal and Aharon Avni.
 In 1964, HaMidrasha was recognized by the Ministry of Education and Culture.
 In 1966, Ran Shechori was appointed to head the college, serving in this position until 1980.
-Under the leadership of Shechori, HaMidrasha moved to buildings in Herzliya in 1972, which were made available to the Ministry of Education and Culture by the municipality.
-In 1977 HaMidrasha moved again, this time to Ramat Hasharon.
-That same year, the Institute for the Training of Arts Teachers was established within HaMidrasha.

 Following the end of Shechori's term, in 1980, Shlomo Vitkin was appointed director of HaMidrasha and stayed in the role until 1997.
 During his tenure, in 1987, HaMidrasha merged with Beit Berl College.
-In 1989, the “Open Graduate School” art curriculum was established, which today is called the “Individual Curriculum in Art”.
-In the same year, the Department of Art Therapy was also established.
+In 1989, the "Open Graduate School" art curriculum was established, which today is called the "Individual Curriculum in Art".